doverunner/multi-drm-react-native-sdk/README.md

-# **PallyCon React Native SDK** Development Guide
+# **DoveRunner React Native SDK** Development Guide

-A React-Native pallycon-react-native-sdk plugin which provides easy to apply Multi-DRM(Android: Widevine, iOS: FairPlay) when developing media service apps for Android and iOS.
+A React-Native plugin which provides easy to apply Multi-DRM(Android: Widevine, iOS: FairPlay) when developing media service apps for Android and iOS.
 Please refer to the links below for detailed information.

 ## **Support Environment**